studio1902/1902/content/collections/services/en/consultancy-and-advice.md

 page_builder:
   -
     title: 'Talks & consultancy'
     text: 'In the past 15 years I have made just about every mistake in the programming process.
 Now I know which choices are the right ones.
 Although I specialize in Statamic, there are more tools I use.
-I am happy to tell your organization or team all about it, so that you can also make even better websites.'
+I am happy to tell your organization or team all about it, so that you can make better websites as well.'
     type: introduction
     enabled: true
   -